Interview with Actress Kirin Kiki

 Aiko Masubuchi, the senior film programmer at Japan Society, acted as our interpreter for this (phone) discussion when Kiki was in NYC for the Japan Cuts festival last week.
 Below you'll find an edited version of our conversation, where we discuss everything from Kawase's badassery to the struggles of public-facing careers.

-WiR: To start, I should probably say that I've seen a lot of your films but really knew nothing about you personally until a few days.
-I'm super excited to have the opportunity to ask you some questions.
+Woman in Revolt: I've seen a lot of your films but I really knew nothing about you until a few days ago.
+I'm excited to have the opportunity to ask you some questions and get a better sense of who you are.

 Kirin Kiki: I've been told that my personal life is somewhat interesting.